unisonweb/unison/unison-src/new-runtime-transcripts/doc.md

 ## Introduction

 Documentation blocks start with `{{` and end with a matching `}}`.
-You can introduce doc blocks anywhere you'd use an expression, and you can also have anonymous documentation blocks immediately before a top-level term (and soon, types as well).
+You can introduce doc blocks anywhere you'd use an expression, and you can also have anonymous documentation blocks immediately before a top-level term or type.

 ```unison
 name = {{Alice}}